 - Use a short word or nickname.
 Rabbits will have a harder time understanding long names with a lot of syllables.
 Picking a nickname they can understand will be easier to teach them.
 For example, my rabbit is named “Elusive,” but I trained her to come with her nickname “Ellie.”
 You’ll also want to say your cue word with the same intonation every time, so your rabbit will be able to recognize the word.

 - Use a special, high value treat.
 It can be helpful to use a special treat that you don’t give your rabbit at any other time.
 This way your rabbit will always be really excited to come to you.
 I like to use pieces of dried fruit that I cut up into small pieces.
-I personally use the dried strawberry, banana, and papaya pieces at my favorite online store Small Pet Select, and the rabbits love them! (and if you want these treats you can get 15% off your order if you use the code BUNNYLADY at checkout)
+I personally use the dried fruit pieces at my favorite online store Small Pet Select, and the rabbits love them! (and if you want these treats you can get 15% off your order if you use the code BUNNYLADY at checkout)

 - Stand in different locations.
 If you stand or sit in the same place every time you give your rabbit a treat, they might only come to you when you call if you’re standing in that same place.
 Mix up where you’re standing and sitting, so your rabbit will understand they’ll get a treat no matter where you are located.